zannloo/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-User inputs command while not in tasklist display using `cat`
+User inputs command while not in tasklist display.
     * 1a1.
 ProfBook shows an error message.

       Use case resumes at step 1.